Guinness Braised Corned Beef with Whiskey Glaze

 Timing the Elements

-15 min to serve: Heat beef to get the glazingn effect just before serving (takes about 10 min).
+5. Glaze the beef just before serving (takes about 10 min).
 Make a sauce of leftover glaze and braising liquid.

 Plating Tips

 This dish has a lot of visual options for plating.
 The method I used was to put down mashed potatoes in the center of the plate first.
 Make a shallow well in them.
 Add corned beef and drizzle a little of finishing sauce over top.
+I poured the sauce in a squeeze bottle, which let me carefully place more sauce on the plate around the mashed potatoes.
 Then add roasted carrots leaning again the meat.
 And roasted brussels along side.

 Pairing Alterations